saket-karajagi/api-ingestion/api_ingestion/README.md

 postgres=> select * from public.inspection_snapshot where dba = 'FELIDIA RESTAURANT';
 ```

+_ _Not to throw anyone under the bus

-3. Distribution of cuisines in NYC (American cuisine restaurants had the majority)
+3. Distribution of cuisines in NYC

 ```
 postgres=> select cuisine, count(*) from public.inspection_snapshot group by 1;
 ```

+_ _American cuisine restaurants had the majority

 4. Find the top 100 restaurants with the most violations

 ```
 postgres=> select dba, count(violation_code) from public.inspection_snapshot group by 1 order by 2 desc limit 100;
 ```

+_ _Ouch.

 ## Future Improvements:
 1. A dimensional model more specific to business use case, including storing the history using Slowly Changing Dimensions and each dimension in separate tables with data backfilled for time, date, address, cuisines, restaurants and grade